zenkalia/dank/README.md

 If you want to get these counters along with your tags, use `a.tags_hash`.  `a.tags` will only give you an array (sorted by the tags, but without the actual values).

-`a.shared_tags b` will give you the set of shared tags between taggabke a and the taggable b.
+`a.shared_tags b` will give you the set of shared tags between taggable a and the taggable b.
 Alternately, `a.shared_tags b.id`

 If you'd like to compare yourself to someone else by a distance rather than an array, try `a.get_distance b`.
 You could also do `a.get_distance b.id` and get the same result.